-Please contact VCAS if you wish to use our brand for fundraisers, events, or any official or non-official activities.
+Please contact us if you wish to use our brand for fundraisers, events, or any official or unofficial activities.
 Our logo should never be distorted, recolored, rotated or altered in any way.
 Thank you.

 Who are we?

 Ventura County Animal Services (VCAS) is an open admission, life-saving, municipal animal welfare agency in the County of Ventura.
 The Camarillo Shelter, the main shelter, is located between Los Angeles and Santa Barbara Counties and houses the Administrative Offices and Veterinary Hospital.
 The Camarillo Shelter has a 400-animal capacity which can increase to over 900 during declared natural disasters.

 The Simi Valley Animal Shelter is smaller facility located three miles from Moorpark College and can house up to 40 animals.
 The Simi Valley Shelter, however smaller, offers many of the same services and opportunities as the Camarillo Shelter, such as the intake of stray and surrendered animals, pet adoptions, pet licensing, the reclaim of lost animals, and volunteer opportunities.